Cutleast/SSE-Auto-Translator/README.md

 1. Install Python 3.11 (Make sure that you add it to PATH!)
 2. Clone repository
 3. Open terminal in repository folder
+4. Create a virtual environment and activate it by running following command:
+   `python -m venv .venv`
-4. Type in following command to install all requirements (Using a virtual environment is strongly recommended!):
+5. Type in following command to install all requirements:
    `pip install -r requirements.txt`

 ### 2. Execute from source